AlessioGr/NotQuests-Docs/docs/tutorials/conversations.md

 ### start

 On line 1, you should see `start: Atlas.specialgreeting,Atlas.greeting1`.
 This determines where it should start the conversations.
-In here, 2 conversation lines are specified: Atlas.specialgreeting and Atlas.greeting 1.
+In here, 2 conversation lines are specified: Atlas.specialgreeting and Atlas.greeting1.

 How it works is, it first tries to start Atlas.specialgreeting, which is this line: